Sensei 3rd Degree Black Belt

 Autumn has since grown into Sensei’s main assistant, managing both teaching and business matters during his few absences.
 In 2019, she developed a college preparation SD course to benefit young women leaving for college.

-While prepping for medical school, she has maintained top grades academically and continues to actively train, hoping to acquire her 2nd-degree black belt in 2020.
+While attending University of Rochester, she has maintained top grades academically and continues to actively train.

 Business Strategy Adviser, MBA